Bus Accident Lawyers Serving Miami

 There are many things to do after a bus accident since you will need to get the ball rolling on seeking compensation.
 Your bus accident attorney should be present to give you the best legal advice for your next steps and to speak to insurance on your behalf, so you do not settle for less than you may rightfully deserve.Speak to Insurance

 The last step after hiring an attorney is to call your insurance.
 This is where the first round of financial assistance comes from since you can use your PIP coverage to help pay for medical bills and make up for time off work and lost wages, but you will want an attorney to help you so nothing you say can be misconstrued.Do Standard Florida Car Accident Laws Apply to Bus Accidents?

-Florida is one state that has a pure comparative fault system in place for car accidents of any kind, including those with a bus.
+Florida is one state that has a modified comparative fault system in place for car accidents of any kind, including those with a bus.
 What that means is that every driver involved in an accident should seek help with insurance first before seeking other legal action.
 This also means that the drivers are both to blame for the accident, although the blame is not always dispersed equally.

 This rule also requires drivers to carry a minimum of $10,000 in personal injury protection and property damage liability.
 Personal injury protection is what you will use to seek compensation for your medical bills and lost wages after a bus accident.
 However, just because you’re required to carry $10,000 does not mean you will necessarily earn the full amount.

 Your hired attorney can help increase your chances of an optimal outcome rather than trying to seek compensation on your own.
 This is because lawyers possess the necessary negotiation skills and experience with insurance adjusters.When to Hire an Attorney

 You should hire an attorney as soon as possible after your accident and before you contact insurance.
 If you do not have an attorney already in mind, here are the steps to finding the right one.